termon/placement-handbook/src/pages/6-student-guidance.md

 ### Feedback

 As per placement visit submissions, once the final report submission has been assessed/feedback provided, it can no longer be uploaded.

-Once report has been assessed the feedback is **ONLY visible in Recruit from 1st October**.
+> **NOTE** Once report has been assessed the feedback is only visible in Recruit from 1st October.

 ![img](/recruit/student/7-feedback.png)